Where have all the cycles gone?

 On recent Android phones, when your battery gets low you can put the phone into “battery saver mode”.
 It dims the screen and presumably down-clocks the processor, but it also does something more interesting.
 When you’re in battery saver mode, all transitions and animations are disabled.
 Menus open instantly instead of dropping down; closing a browser tab just closes it, instead of showing the tab shrink and fly away.
 It’s actually quite responsive and it made my old phone feel much more usable.
 I’ve even gone in on my new phone (a OnePlus One, which has its own host of software problems) and turned off animations in the developer menu.

 I want my cycles back.
 I’m going to find who took my cycles, and I’m going to ask them how long it should take to draw a bunch of colored boxes and text on a screen.
-Then I’m going to beat them.
+Then comes the flogging in the town square.